pritunl/pritunl-edgemax/README.md

 ### EdgeMax Routers

-Below are two Ubuquiti EdgeRouters that are compatible with this addon.
+Below are three Ubuquiti EdgeRouters that are compatible with this addon.
 Both are available on Amazon.

 ##### EdgeRouter X